-The shape of an egg, according to a recent report in the journal Science, depends on how much time a bird spends in flight.
+The shape of an egg, according to a 2017 report in the journal Science, depends on how much time a bird spends in flight.

 For the study, Mary Caswell Stoddard, an evolutionary biologist at Princeton University, looked at hundreds of eggs from countless kinds of birds.

 “We mapped egg shapes like astronomers map stars,” Stoddard told The Atlantic.
 “And our concept of an egg is on the periphery of egg shapes.”